 The Joyce and Lucy Franke Center for the Arts is a gorgeous, historic theater set in picturesque Marshall, Michigan.
-With excellent acoustics and a luxurious atmosphere, The Franke has become a top regional destination for the performing arts.
+With excellent acoustics and a luxurious atmosphere, The Franke Center for the Arts (MCCT, Inc.) has become a top regional destination for the performing arts.
 The Franke is known for . . .

 - Presenting concerts and live shows from world-class performers

 - Providing arts training and community outreach through The Franke Center Children’s Theater